Thank you to everyone who attended the Texas Master Naturalist 2023 Annual Meeting!

-Get excited for our Texas Master Naturalist 2023 Annual Meeting – to be held Thursday October 12 through Sunday October 15th this year at the southernmost point of Texas’ South Plains ecoregion, surrounded by mesquite and prickly pear brush country in McAllen, Texas.
+Get excited for our Texas Master Naturalist 2023 Annual Meeting – to be held Thursday, October 12th through Sunday, October 15th this year at the southernmost point of the South Texas Plains ecoregion, surrounded by mesquite and prickly pear brush country in McAllen, Texas.

-The Lower Rio Grande Valley is famous for its diversity of birds, butterflies, and endangered species like Ocelots, Texas tortoises, sabal palms, and piping plovers that call the region home.
+The Lower Rio Grande Valley is famous for its diversity of birds, butterflies, and endangered species like Ocelots, Texas Tortoises, Sabal Palms, and Piping Plovers that call the region home.
 McAllen offers some of the best birding and nature exploration opportunities in Texas, with its sunny subtropical climate and prime location along the Central Flyway.
 For our 24th Annual Meeting, we are excited to gather at the McAllen Convention Center, which sits between multiple nature centers and wildlife refuges along the Rio Grande Valley.
-McAllen also offers a unique opportunity this year as a prime location to view an annular solar eclipse!
+McAllen also offers a unique opportunity this year as a close location to view an annular solar eclipse!

 The Texas Master Naturalist Annual Meeting provides an opportunity for the Texas Master Naturalist volunteers from around the state to gather, participate in hands-on educational seminars, and receive all their Advanced Training requirements for the year in one weekend.
 It’s also an opportunity for program participants and supporters to network, share new ideas, and to learn from chapters in different regions of the state.